AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 // create a chart and set the data var chart = anychart.treeMap(treeData);

-// set the chart container
+// set the container id
 treemap.container("container");

 // initiate drawing the chart